 UK overseas workers can pay voluntary National Insurance contributions if they are eligible.
 You should check for gaps in your NI record because it can affect your State Pension and some UK benefits.
 This could be important if you return to live in the United Kingdom.

-Paying voluntary National Insurance contributions from abroad does not change health insurance in the country where you are living or working.
+Note: Paying voluntary National Insurance contributions from abroad does not change health insurance in the country where you are living or working.

 Contact HMRC to check if you are eligible to pay voluntary NI contributions.
 Further information is available on the Government NI38 leaflet.
 Fill in form CF83 on the bottom of this leaflet and mail it to the relevant address.